 Corrosion: What is Water Damage Really Doing to Your Electronics?

-Imagine the following scenario: You are washing the dishes, listening to music on your iPhone 11, when all of a sudden the unthinkable happens – the phone that was nestled safely in your shirt pocket tumbles out and into a sink full of soapy water and dirty dishes.
+Imagine the following scenario: You are washing the dishes, listening to music on your smartphone, when all of a sudden the unthinkable happens – the phone that was nestled safely in your shirt pocket tumbles out and into a sink full of soapy water and dirty dishes.
 You manage to frantically retrieve your precious phone from its watery grave, dry it off, and find that somehow it is still working!
 It’s a miracle!
 You acted fast to save your phone and you didn’t even need a bag of rice!
-All is well in the world of potential water damaged electronics… until two days later, when, for no apparent reason, your iPhone now doesn’t work, it short-circuited.
+All is well in the world of potential water damaged electronics… until two days later, when, for no apparent reason, your phone now doesn’t work, it short-circuited.
 Your miracle has turned into a nightmare.
 Water damage: 1.
 You: 0.

 The Meaning of Corrosion and What Causes it?

 We’ve talked before about the science behind water damage to electronics and how to prevent water damage with different kinds of conformal coatings, discussing some of the reasons why electronics and water just don’t mix.
 One of the reasons we mentioned is the hidden and most puzzling cause of water damage: corrosion.
 Corrosion is the gradual breakdown of material, usually metal, by a chemical reaction with its environment.
 The most common form of corrosion occurs with you combine metal with water and oxygen, creating iron oxide (or what is more commonly known as rust).
 This reaction occurs when you combine these elements together for an extended period of time.